Is Schlumberger Limited (SLB) a Keeper?

 SLB’s Market Performance

-SLB stocks went up by 0.38% for the week, with a monthly drop of -12.76% and a quarterly performance of -16.77%, while its annual performance rate touched -51.70%.
-The volatility ratio for the week stands at 3.25% while the volatility levels for the past 30 days are set at 4.55% for Schlumberger Limited.
-The simple moving average for the period of the last 20 days is -5.70% for SLB stocks with a simple moving average of -27.44% for the last 200 days.
+SLB stocks went down by -7.76% for the week, with a monthly drop of -21.54% and a quarterly performance of -18.82%, while its annual performance rate touched -53.06%.
+The volatility ratio for the week stands at 5.32% while the volatility levels for the past 30 days are set at 4.88% for Schlumberger Limited.
+The simple moving average for the period of the last 20 days is -7.94% for SLB stocks with a simple moving average of -29.77% for the last 200 days.

 Analysts’ Opinion of SLB